Call now

 • Second-degree attempted murder involves taking actions that show an extreme indifference to human life.
 It is a Class 3 felony with up to 32 years in prison as the potential sentence.

-Unlike assault charges that usually involve recklessness, attempted murder requires the conscious intent and objective to actually end someone’s life, or engaging in an action that demonstrates that a person does not care about who they could potentially hurt or how badly.
-The prosecution has a high burden of proof to meet to show you had this specific intent.
+Attempted murder requires the conscious intent and objective to actually end someone’s life or engage in an action that demonstrates that a person does not care about who they could potentially hurt or how badly.
+The prosecution has a high burden of proof to show you had this specific intent.
 That’s where an experienced criminal defense attorney can start developing your defenses.

 castle rock criminal defense attorney